 The team with the most original and funny justification wins.

-This one can be a more serious activity for your virtual corporate event.
+This one can be a more serious activity for your corporate event in the metaverse.

 Start a conference call and create a shared board that everyone can access.
 Have each member write down three things that the company will achieve at the end of next year.
 After your teammates have written down their ideas, break their statements into topics.
 Then the discussion begins.